manbaritone/Bioinformatics-Cluster-with-Rocks-Cluster/08_I-TASSER setup.md

 # cd I-TASSER5.0
 ```

-extract file using command in download.pl (don't compile with download.pl)
+And extract file using command in download.pl (don't compile with download.pl)